 California law defines child abduction as the malicious taking, enticing away, keeping, withholding or concealing of any child with the intent to detain or conceal that child from their legal custodian, when the persons involved in this act do not have legal right or custody of the child.
 Child abduction is most commonly committed by parents, step-parents and other family members of the child who do not hold rights of legal custody to the child.

-The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when child custody and abduction.
+The Law Offices of Edward Misleh, APC is a law firm that practices family law and clients in Northern California with services they need and deserve when child custody and abduction.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Call now 916-443-1267 for your free consultation.
+Call now 321-951-9164.